Manor Houses in Northern Kashubia

 Kaszuby – a green paradise by the sea

 From Hel Peninsula to Puck and Wejherowo

-Thea rich and green region at the Gdansk Bay is one of the most popular touristic destinations in Poland.
+The rich and green region at the Gdansk Bay is one of the most popular touristic destinations in Poland.
 Which is not a surprise, because the link between the seaside and the forests and fields, picturesque little towns and villages with historic Mansions and Manor Houses are very attractive.
 This area combines the advantages of sunbathing, watersports and active holiday with the joy of cultural and historical attractions.
 The Hel Peninsula is unique in European scale and offers pine forests, sand dunes and a diverse fauna.
 Puck is a charming small town by the sea, close by starts the Pomeranian Cistercian Trail and many small villages with typical local architecture.
-The Kashubian Jerusalem – the third oldest calvary in Poland is located in Wejherowo, along with the famous Castle.
-The German family von Keyserlingk built Wejherowo (Neustadt) Castle around 1800.
+The Kashubian Jerusalem – the third oldest calvary in Poland is located in Wejherowo, along with the famous castle.
+The German family von Keyserlingk built Wejherowo (Neustadt) around 1800.
 In 1945 they, like most Germans in North Kashubia, fled the impending Red Army.
-After the war, the house was used as Citizens’ Militia station, school and kindergarten for deaf children.
+After the war, the manor house was used as Citizens’ Militia station, school and kindergarten for deaf children.
 Following the reforms of the 1990’s it became part of the Museum of Kashubian-Pomeranian Literature and Music.
 The variety of the Kashubian manor houses is enormously.
 Same is the todays usage.
-The range is from luxury restored 5 star hotel to an simple youth hostel.
+The range is from luxury restored 5 star hotel to nice and simple holiday apartments.